clinical-meteor/cookbook/cookbook/quickstart.md

 ## Meteor Quickstart Installation
+**Q:  Why can't I run start my Meteor app?**

-This quickstart is written for Mac OSX.
+This quickstart is written for Mac OSX, and is a bit more verbose than other installation instructions.

 ````sh
 # install meteor